kkm24132/dsc-gettingcleaningdata/README.md

 ```

 In fact this script just goes "by the book" in terms of how the data
-frames are assembled and joined together and how the aggregation is
+frames are assembled and joined together and how the aggregation is done
-done.
-As such it takes some 39+ seconds to complete.
-Possible
+(even though 'aggregate' is not too bad performance-wise).
+A quick pry
-optimisations to try out as next step would be
+through the execution stack reveals most of the time is actually spent

-*FIXME* Following part needs updating
+reading files, so perhaps there is not much one can do to improve the
-* The aggregate function could be
+performance of this script.